An expat’s guide to the Indonesian tax system

 Companies

-• A company is considered as registered in Indonesia if its establishment is based on Indonesia laws or if it is set up in Indonesia.
+• A company is considered registered in Indonesia if its establishment is based on Indonesian laws or if it is set up in Indonesia.

 Taxation rates in the Indonesian tax system

 In Indonesia, personal income tax is calculated through what is known as a self-assessment system.
-This means that resident taxpayers are required to file their own individual tax returns.
+This means that resident taxpayers must file their tax returns.

-There are plenty of legitimate registered local tax advisors that expats can engage to help them find their way around the Indonesian taxation system.
-This guide is a great way to get a head start on understanding basics surrounding the regulations that you may encounter along the way.
+There are plenty of legitimate registered local tax advisors that expats can use to help them navigate the Indonesian taxation system.
+This guide is a great way to get a head start on understanding the basics surrounding the regulations you may encounter.

-Keep in mind that all tax residents are subjected to a Withholding Progressive Tax which is a form of income tax that is contributed to the government by the employee of the income recipient.
+Keep in mind that all tax residents are subjected to a Withholding Progressive Tax, a form of income tax that is contributed to the government by the employee of the income recipient.

-The progressive tax system means that the higher your income, the bigger the percentage of tax imposed.
-Tax rates range from 5 percent to 30 percent depending on the individual’s income bracket.
+The progressive rates mean that the higher your income, the bigger the percentage of tax imposed.
+Tax rates range from five to 35 per cent, depending on the individual's income bracket.

 These rates currently fall into four applicable tax bands: